 Suzuki Jimny: Here's how the compact SUV has evolved since 1970

-Suzuki has finally revealed the upcoming Suzuki Jimny officially and we love it.
+Maruti Suzuki has finally confirmed that the Jimny will debut in India on June 7.
 The compact SUV has been in production since the year 1970 in three forms.
-Since then, 2.85 million units of the mini-SUV have been sold in 194 countries and regions till March 2018, Suzuki claims.
 The Jimny has come to define the image of a small, lightweight authentic off-roader and also a showcase of the Suzuki four-wheel drive (4WD) technology.
 Even as the anticipation for the launch of the fourth generation Jimny builds, we take a look back at the history and evolution of this mini-SUV.
-The new Jimny may even make it to India as a Maruti Suzuki offering in the popular compact SUV segment.
-The 2018 Suzuki Jimny will be officially launched on July 5.

-The first-generation Jimny had made its debut as the sole compact 4WD in the mini-car segment in 1970.
+The first-generation Jimny made its debut as the sole compact 4WD in the mini-car segment in 1970.
 With its small but powerful performance, it earned high acclaim not only from professional users but from regular users as well.
+The LJ stood for Light Jeep and used an air-cooled, two-cylinder, two-stroke powerplant that delivered 25PS at 6,000 rpm.

 The third-generation introduced a new level of luxury and sophistication to the Jimny brand.
 It featured a smooth aerodynamic body, longer wheelbase and refined rigid suspension.
 Offering greater stability and manoeuvrability on and off-road, it has stayed popular in various markets for two decades.